Context and Scope

 We will not share your personal data with any other company for marketing purposes.

-Your data may technically be shared for the purpose of sub processing as part of a contract we have with a third party supplier, for example a third-party data centre processing information on our behalf.
+Your data may technically be shared with providers of essential services for the purpose of sub processing as part of a contract we have with a third party supplier, for example a third-party data centre processing information on our behalf.
 We may also be required to share your data with law enforcement, government agencies, courts or regulators in order to comply with applicable laws.
 Where allowed, we will notify you of this type of disclosure.
 Your data may also be shared with a potential acquirer or investor of our company, or any part of it, and any other people where we have your consent.

 Lawful basis for use of your personal data